bamertz/Bootcamp-MechaCar_Statistical_Analysis/README.md

 ![Overall T Test](https://github.com/bamertz/MechaCar_Statistical_Analysis/blob/8ecb1f07100eb18ae00248784fb01bc7d0227bb3/Pictures/Overall%20T%20Test.png)

-Lots 1 & 2 are statistically similar with both of them recording P-values of 0.6072, while lot 3 has a P-value of 0.04168.
-Since the signifigance
+Lots 1 & 2 are statistically similar with both of them recording P-values above the significance level of .05, while lot 3 has a P-value of 0.04168.
+This means Lot 3's supsension coil PSI is statistically different from the population mean.
 _______

 # Deliverable 4: Design a Study Comparing the MechaCar to the Competition
 ## Study Design: MechaCar vs Competition

-Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.
+This is a statistical study to compare the performance of the MechaCar vehicles against performance of vehicles from other manufacturers using R.

-1. What metric or metrics are you going to test?
-2. What is the null hypothesis or alternative hypothesis?
-3. What statistical test would you use to test the hypothesis?
-And why?
-4. What data is needed to run the statistical test?
+- The metrics related to performance that I would test between MechaCar and other vehicles would be horspower, acceleration, miles per gallon, and cost to manufacture.

+- Hypothesis: There is no statistical difference between MechaCar and other competitor vehicles cost to manufacture.

+- Null Hypothesis:There is statistical difference between MechaCar and other competitor vehicles cost to manufacture.

+- Conduct a T-Test to determine if there is a statistical difference between the MechaCar and its competitors to see if given the same criteria, the MechaCar is a lower cost to manufacture and therefore more profitable.

+- The data needed to do these statiscial tests would be each vehicles miles per gallons or fuel efficiancy ratings, vehicle cost, vehicle cost to manufacture, acceleration times, and horsepower.

 _____